 ISSA members are responsible for reporting their CEUs at the time of renewal.
 CEUs are reported and verified by the submission of the CEU Report Form along with photocopies of documentation of completion/attendance (do not send originals).
 Acceptable documentation would include copies of certificates of completion, transcripts, or other forms of official documentation where the number of credits/hours can be verified.
 The CEU Report Form can be located at the back of the Renewal Packet.

-All ISSA certified trainers are REQUIRED to keep a current basic adult Cardiopulmonary Resuscitation (CPR) Certification and Automated External Defibrillator (AED) Certification (aka CPR/AED certification).
-If your CPR/AED Certification expires before your ISSA Certification you are responsible for updating your CPR/AED Certification status.
-Trainers who are NOT CPR/AED Certified while training clients are liable.
-Do not risk your career because of an expired CPR/AED.
+All ISSA certified trainers are REQUIRED to keep a current basic adult Cardiopulmonary Resuscitation (CPR) Certification, Automated External Defibrillator (AED) Certification and First Aid (aka CPR/AED/First Aid certification).
+If your CPR/AED/First Aid Certification expires before your ISSA Certification you are responsible for updating your CPR/AED/First Aid Certification status.
+Trainers who are NOT CPR/AED/First Aid Certified while training clients are liable.
+Do not risk your career because of an expired CPR/AED/First Aid.
 Please contact your nearest American Red Cross or American Heart Association for a list of classes in your area.
-There are also online CPR/AED classes that you can get certified though.

-ATTENTION: Out of country CPR/AED Certification cards are accepted.
+ATTENTION: Out of country CPR/AED/First Aid Certification cards are accepted.
 If the card is written in a language other than English, it will need to be translated to English and notarized.
-CPR/AED Certification cards that are not officially translated will not be accepted.
+CPR/AED/First Aid Certification cards that are not officially translated will not be accepted.

 ISSA members can earn CEU credit for taking college courses that are directly related to the field of Health, Fitness, and other subjects pertaining to personal training.
 Members must have passed all courses that they wish to earn credit for and must submit an official transcript or grade report as verification.